blukatdevelopment/FPS_Framework/Planning/README.md

 - Left Mouse to punch or shoot rifle
 - R to reload rifle
 - Tab to switch between rifle and hand.
-- Escape to bring open or close pause menu, toggling gameplay input handling.
+- DONE Escape to bring open or close pause menu, toggling gameplay input handling.

 **Equipment**
 Every Actor should spawn with a hand and a rifle.
 The rifle should equip upon